Finite energy solutions for nonlinear elliptic equations with competing gradient, singular and $L^1$ terms: Notation and preparatory tools

-Let us highlight that, once saying that $D^j u=0$, we understand that $\mathcal{H}^{N-1}( J_u)=0$.
+Let us highlight that, once saying that $D^j u=0$, we understand that $\mathcal{H}^{N-1}( J_u)=0$, or, in other terms, that $Du=\tilde{D}u$ where $\tilde{D} u$ is the absolutely continuous part of $D u$ with respect to the Lebesgue measure.
 In this case we will also denote by $u$ instead of $u^*$ the precise representative of $u$ as no ambiguity is possible when integrating against a measure which is absolutely continuous with respect to $\mathcal{H}^{N-1}$.